 The Department of Parks and Recreation is responsible for recreation programming including, but not limited to: aquatics, environmental education, preschool classes, preschool enrichment, youth and teen enrichment, after-school and before-school child care, gardening enrichment and education, youth and adult individual and team sports, adult enrichment, community special events, older adult (55 years +) enrichment and health and wellness programming.

 Additionally, the Department of Parks and Recreation is responsible for the maintenance and development of parks and facilities.
-Current statistics about the parks include:
+Current parks and recreation statistics include:

 - 1 outdoor waterpark (Big Splash)